robinhood/faust/docs/userguide/models.rst

     $ python setup.py install

-At this point may want to publish this on PyPI to share the extension with other Faust users.
+At this point you could publish this on PyPI to share the extension with other Faust users.